alexanderthurn/ultra-simple-php-gallery/readme.md

+# MOPS

-# MOPS: minimalistc open photo share
+## minimalistic open photo share

-The most simple photo share!
+The most fluffy and simple photo share!
 Just upload it to your Apache/PHP server.
 It focuses on being fast, minimal, and easy: upload the `web/` folder, visit `admin/`, set an admin password, and let your friends add photos (passwordless or with password)

 ## What it does